aleph-fbk/aleph-fbk.github.io/_tools/CryptoAC.md

 # projects:                       # List of IDs of related projects
 #     -

-# collaborations:                 # List of IDs of related collaborations
+collaborations:                   # List of IDs of related collaborations
-#     -
+    - ST

 people:
     - StefanoBerlato